Explore the full spectrum of palliative care

-Palliative care is important, but often misunderstood.
-Let's explore how it can help people with serious illness live life as fully as possible.
+Palliative care is important but often misunderstood.
+Let's explore how it can help people with serious illness live life to the fullest.

 What is palliative care?

-Palliative care focuses on improving quality of life for people living with serious illness.
+Palliative care aims to improve the quality of life of people living with serious illness.
 It can benefit people:

 - in any setting